Skip to main content

 WATER/WASTEWATER INFRASTRUCTURE

-We will also work to guard against the exclusion of smaller cities/greater MN from access to programs as well as "scope creep" of larger cities gaining access to programs originally created for small cities.
+We will continue working to guard against the exclusion of smaller cities/greater MN from access to programs as well as "scope creep" of larger cities gaining access to programs originally created for small cities.

 Please feel free to contact MN Small Cities Executive Director, Cap O'Rourke if you have questions on these or other issues that affect our small cities.
 If you would like to receive MAOSC’s monthly newsletters, weekly legislative updates during the legislative session, and other timely announcements, please CLICK HERE to find out how to become a member of MN Small Cities.